alexandrelevine/website/Tungsten-Fabric-15-minute-deployment-with-k8s-on-AWS.md

 [ ![](images/status_stack_small.png) ](images/status_stack_1400x900.png)

-9. Go to Sandbox UI URL and wait for the deployment (site will be available 2-3 minutes after the creation of the stack).
+9. Go to Sandbox UI URL and wait for the deployment (site will be available in 2-3 minutes after the creation of the stack).
 10. After a successful deployment, the sandbox interface will provide information to connect to Tungsten Fabric and Kubernetes services.
 11. Use Tungsten Fabric UI URLs, login and password to start.